Battlefield Earth (novel): Publishing history

-Critical response
+Reception

-Battlefield Earth received polarized mixed reviews, with some critics, and readers, considering the book Hubbard's most enjoyable sci-fi work and a classic of the genre, while others consider it to be genuinely terrible.
-The book had a negative reception from some literary critics: The Economist, for instance, called Battlefield Earth "an unsubtle saga, atrociously written, windy and out of control" while in the science fiction magazine Analog, Thomas Easton criticized it as "a wish-fulfillment fantasy wholly populated by the most one-dimensional of cardboard characters."
-Other critics pointed to the book's slipshod writing, such as "the ineffably klutzy destruction of the planet of the evil Psychlos by atomic bombs, which turns it into a 'radioactive sun.
-Punch sarcastically commended Hubbard's "excellent understanding of evil impulses, particularly deviousness, which helps with the plot, and [he] is well-enough aware of his weaknesses not to dwell upon frailties like love, generosity, compassion".
+Battlefield Earth received polarized mixed reviews, with some critics and readers considering the book Hubbard's most enjoyable sci-fi work and a classic of the genre, while others considering it to be genuinely terrible.
+The book's critics assailed the quality of the writing and characters.
+The Economist called Battlefield Earth "an unsubtle saga, atrociously written, windy and out of control" while the science fiction magazine Analog criticized it as "a wish-fulfillment fantasy" with poorly fleshed-out characters.
+Punch sarcastically commended Hubbard's "excellent understanding of evil impulses" and avoidance of "frailties like love, generosity, compassion".
 David Langford, after criticizing the plot, style and scientific implausibilities, concluded: "From this, Battlefield may sound almost worth looking at for its sheer laughable badness.
-No. It's dreadful and tedious beyond endurance".
+No. It's dreadful and tedious beyond endurance."

-Neil Gaiman reviewed Battlefield Earth for Imagine magazine, and stated that "over 1000 pages of thrills, spills, vicious aliens, noble humans.
-Is mankind an endangered species?
-Will handsome and heroic Jonny Goodboy Tyler win Earth back from the nine-foot-high Psychlos?
-A tribute to the days of Pulp, I found it un-put-downable."

 Other critics praised the novel, however.
-The Magazine of Fantasy & Science Fiction described the book as a "rather good, fast-paced, often fascinating SF adventure yarn".
-In a 2007 Fox News interview, former U.S. presidential candidate and former Massachusetts governor Mitt Romney pointed to the book as "a very fun science fiction book."
+The Magazine of Fantasy & Science Fiction described the book as a "rather good, fast-paced, often fascinating SF adventure yarn."
+In a 2007 Fox News interview, then-governor of Massachusetts Mitt Romney called the book as "a very fun science fiction book."
+Neil Gaiman reviewed Battlefield Earth for Imagine magazine, praising it as "over 1000 pages of thrills, spills, vicious aliens, noble humans" and "a tribute to the days of pulp."